 If you fail to make a mortgage payment during this time (known as 'defaulting' on your mortgage), the money could be held by the lender for a set period.
 If you were to sell the property for less than the outstanding amount on the mortgage, the lender could recoup the difference from your family member's savings.

 The Post Office Family Link mortgage offers the chance to borrow 100% of the property's value.

 With this deal, 90% of what you borrow is a mortgage and 10% is a loan secured against a parent or other family member's home.

 However, your guarantor will need to own their home outright for you to qualify for this deal.

-So it’s a good idea to seek professional advice if you are thinking about going down this route.
+As demonstrated by the example above, guarantor mortgages are complicated to say the least - so it’s a good idea to seek professional advice if you're thinking about going down this route.